apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

     <config-property-value>vm://localhost</config-property-value>
   </config-property>
 ```
-Because we're embedding ActiveMQ Classic inside of JBoss, it is more efficient to use the `vm://` transport, rather than to perform messaging over the `tcp://` transport.
+Because we're embedding ActiveMQ inside of JBoss, it is more efficient to use the `vm://` transport, rather than to perform messaging over the `tcp://` transport.

 Now look further down the `META-INF/ra.xml` file and locate the following section: